Home > MR2

 Most of this information is taken from the Toyota engine repair manual for the 4A-GE engine fitted to normally aspirated Mk1 MR2s.

 The ECU (Electronic Control Unit) contains a self-diagnosis system which detects malfunctions and abnormalities with the engine electrical systems.
 These could be present in the wiring, the sender unit (e.g. throttle position sender or distributor), in the ECU itself, or any combination of those three things.
 Therefore it can be quite a complex process to identify and rectify the fault.
-Don't let that put you off checking these things for yourself though - you may be able to find the fault and fix it easily!
-Even if not, you'll have a better idea of what is wrong which may help if you then take the car to a garage or dealer for repair.
+Don't let that put you off checking these things for yourself though - you may be able to find the fault and fix it easily.
+Even if not, you'll have a better idea of what is wrong which may help if you then take the car to a garage for repair.

 If the ECU detects a problem it indicates this by keeping the check engine warning light illuminated when the engine is running.
 See my page on instrument panel warning lights to identify the check engine warning light.
 It may be the case that the engine stops and will not restart if you have one of these problems, which means you won't be able to check if the check engine warning light illuminates when the engine is running!
 If this is the case you may wish to follow the steps below anyway to see if you have any electrical system problems.